microchip-pic-avr-examples/pic18f47q10-clc-ir-communication-transmitter-mplab/README.md

 ## CLC

 CLC1, CLC2, CLC3 and CLC4 are configured together for generating and transmitting the IR data bit as logic 1.
 CLC5 is configured for generating and transmitting the IR data bit as logic 0.
-The CLCs are configured as shown in figures 6,7,8,9,10.
+The CLCs are configured as shown in figures 6,7,8,9 and 10.

 <p align="center">
   <img width=auto height=auto src="images/clc1.png">